 Given what we now know about Zantac, you should not continue to take this drug.
 Furthermore, the FDA has indicated that continued Zantac use could have life-threatening implications for your health and well-being.
 Yet, you still may be struggling with issues regarding your gastrointestinal functions.
 Speaking with your doctor may be the safest, most efficient way to determine which Zantac alternative may be right for you.

 Who Can Join the Zantac Class Action Lawsuit?

-A variety of factors may determine who can join the mass lawsuit against Zantac.
-Essentially, to have the basis of a civil action, you must prove that you took Zantac or its generic equivalent, and as a result, developed cancer or another serious health condition.
+Various factors may determine who can join the mass lawsuit against Zantac.
+Essentially, to have the basis of a civil action, you must prove you took Zantac or its generic equivalent, and as a result, developed cancer or another serious health condition.

-For your case to be successful, you must show that the medication’s use adversely affected your health.
-For example, if you took Zantac over a period of ten years, but have suffered no complications, then you do not have the basis for a lawsuit.
+For your case to be successful, you must show that using the medication adversely affected your health.
+For example, if you took Zantac over a period of 10 years, but have suffered no complications, then you do not have the basis for a lawsuit.
 You must either be able to show that Zantac directly resulted in your illness or establish probable cause.